Skip to main content

 How it works

-The widget block continues to load the SDK, read product data, and inject the genlook-cabin-config on the page.
-Your button simply calls Genlook.cabin.open() to launch the modal.The genlook-custom-button CSS class is automatically hidden when try-on is not enabled for the current product.
-This means you can safely add the button to your global product template without conditional logic - it will only appear where it should.
+The Genlook Try-On app embed loads the SDK and store-level configuration on every page.
+The genlook-custom-button CSS class is special: its visibility is automatically managed by the app embed.
+If try-on is not enabled for the current product, the app embed will automatically hide any element with this class.
+This means you can safely add the button to your global product template without complex conditional Liquid logic - it will only appear where it should.
+Your custom button simply calls window.Genlook.cabin.open() to launch the modal.

 genlook-cabin-config Reference